-Literature can be a great springboard for discussing ways to cope.
-With that in mind, we’ve rounded up some of the most recommended books for kids with anxiety.
-Please note, however, that reading about characters with anxiety may be triggering for certain students.
-We always recommend reaching out to a child’s parents or your school counselor for further guidance.
+Please note that reading about characters with anxiety may be triggering for certain students.
+We always recommend reaching out to a child’s guardians or your school counselor for further guidance.

-Wemberly is a mouse who worries about everything, but her biggest fear is the first day of school.
-Kids will relate to Wemberly’s fears and learn with her as she overcomes them.
+This is a beloved classic among school anxiety books for kids.
+Kids will relate to Wemberly’s fears about starting school and learn with her as she overcomes them.

 As Mae’s first day of school approaches, her anxiety builds, but then she meets Rosie and Ms. Pearl, who are equally nervous.
 This reassuring narrative shows kids the power of expressing fears and conquering them with support from others.